Ruchali123/Creating-Security-Sandbox-Using-Fedrated-Learning/README.md

 This project is a **security sandbox platform** that combines **Docker-based isolation** with **Federated Learning (FL)** to detect malware and anomalies in a **privacy-preserving** manner.

-* Suspicious files are uploaded via the frontend and executed safely inside **Docker containers**, which capture behavioral logs like system calls, file access, and network activity.
+* Suspicious files are uploaded via the frontend and executed safely inside **Docker containers**, capturing behavioral logs like system calls, file access, and network activity.
 * Each sandbox trains a **local FL model** on its captured data.
 Instead of sharing raw logs, only model parameters are sent to the server for aggregation, ensuring **data privacy**.
 * The **Flask backend** manages sandbox execution, federated training, and results delivery.
 * The **frontend (HTML, CSS, JS)** lets users upload files and view real-time results.